From News Source Sharers to Post Viewers: How Topic Diversity and Conspiracy Theories Shape Engagement With

-\textbf{Regression results:} As shown in Column (1) of Table \ref{tab:news2tweets}, the coefficient estimate of $\var{Falsehood}$ is significantly positive ($\var{coef.} =$ \num{1.239}, $\var{p} <$ \num{0.001}), which suggests that false news items have longer lifetimes to get new posts on X than true news items.
+We conduct regression analysis to further rigorously examine the effects of $\var{Falsehood}$, $\var{Conspiracy}$, and $\var{Diversity}$ on news lifetime and post count (Figs. \ref{fig:news_lifetime_coefs}--\ref{fig:post_count_coefs}).
+In Fig. \ref{fig:news_lifetime_coefs}, the coefficient estimate of $\var{Falsehood}$ is significantly positive ($\var{coef.} =$ \num{1.239}, $\var{p} <$ \num{0.001}).
+This suggests that, on average, false news items have lifetimes of 1.239 standard deviations longer for receiving posts on X compared to true news items.
 Additionally, the coefficient estimate of $\var{Conspiracy}$ is also significantly positive ($\var{coef.} =$ \num{0.452}, $\var{p} <$ \num{0.05}).
-It means that false news items containing conspiracy theories have significantly longer lifetimes than false news items without conspiracy theories.
-However, the coefficient estimates for $\var{Diversity}$ and $\var{Falsehood} \times \var{Diversity}$ are statistically insignificant.
-This suggests that topic diversity has no significant impact on the lifetime of news items, irrespective of the veracity.
+This means that, on average, the lifetimes for false news items containing conspiracy theories are 0.452 standard deviations longer than that for false news items without conspiracy theories.
+However, the coefficient estimates for $\var{Diversity}$ and $\var{Falsehood} \times \var{Diversity}$ are not statistically significant.
+This suggests that topic diversity has no significant impact on the lifetimes of news items, irrespective of their veracity.